 When is it appropriate to resign in amateur chess?

 I am planning to start again playing "live" chess games on FICS since a few weeks.
 Tuesday night I finally found some time for a reasonable slow (20 30) game.
-After about one hour, I found myself playing white with the position shown here and about 1 minute left on my clock (take a look at the if you are curious how the game started).
+After about one hour, I found myself playing white with the position shown here and about 1 minute left on my clock (take a look at the annotated game if you are curious how the game started).
 I came to the decision that my chances for getting one of my pawns promoted are practically zero and resigned.

 I frequently read phrases like "she/he did the honorable thing and resigned" or complains about somebody who did not resign in a position that was hopeless (at least from the opponent's point of view) and forced the game to continue.
 On the other hand, I also see opinions like "nobody ever won by resigning".
-A quick internet search found 13 ways of the uneasy art of resigning and good "advice" on .
+A quick internet search found 13 ways of the uneasy art of resigning and good "advice" on how to resign gracefully.
 I can understand that most chess masters resign quickly when they loose material.
 But when should amateurs resign?
 I think that it is rather impolite to force somebody to play through a long ending when it is pretty much clear who won.
 However, players on my level make mistakes, and in most games not only one.
 Therefore, I could always fight on and hope that my opponent messes up.
 For sure I won't resign right after loosing a minor piece.
 In the particular case shown here, though, I did not see much of a chance to win, not to mention the fact that I was getting hungry...
 But I'd like to learn how other people decide when to resign and why, so please leave a comment about your experience with this topic!

 6 Comments: